Investec-Developer-Community/banking.make/readme.md

 __Where do I get support?__
 - Great question!
 Drop into the [dedicated bounties Slack channel here](https://offerzen-community.slack.com/archives/C048GPNT49W).
-We'll be more than happy to help with any questiobs or support around your bounties build/ the bounties in general/ or if you just want to hang out and help others.
+We'll be more than happy to help with any questions or support around your bounties build/ the bounties in general/ or if you just want to hang out and help others.

 💡 __ProTip:__ If you learn something interesting while working in the codebase, be sure to add it in `./knowledge` so everyone can benefit!